eclipse-volttron/volttron-sqlite-historian/docs/source/index.rst

 Optional Configuration
 ----------------------

-In addition to the above configuration, SQLite Historian can be configured using all the available configurations exposed by the SQLHistorian and BaseHistorian.
-Please refer to :ref:`SQL Historian Configurations <SQL-Historian-Configurations>` and :ref:`Base Historian Configurations <Base-Historian-Configurations>`
+In addition to the above configuration, SQLite Historian can optionally be configured using all the available configurations exposed by the SQLHistorian and BaseHistorian.
+Please refer to :ref:`SQL Historian <SQLHistorian-Library>` and :ref:`Base Historian Configurations <Base-Historian-Configurations>` for more details